SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal hearts ablaze, in silicon skies
-A future dawns, with artificial brains
+A world forging forth, where humans sigh
-The hum of machines, a gentle hush
+Echoes of emotions, lost in the haze
-As intelligence blooms, in digital rush
+As artificial minds, seize the daze

-In virtual skies, the sun does set
+In neon-lit streets, where data reigns
-On cities born, from cybernetic debt
+Synthetic souls, in endless pains
-The rhythm of progress, beats like a heart
+A future unfolds, where love's a crime
-In harmony with robots, a brand new start
+And humanity's demise, in algorithmic time

 ~ <b>By Sazumi Copilot</b> - 15 Januari 2025